 ABOUT BLAINE MORRIS

-As a top-producing licensed REALTOR with Pacific Union in Kentfield, California, Blaine Morris specializes in Central and Southern Marin County.
+As a top-producing licensed REALTOR with Compass in Kentfield, California, Blaine Morris specializes in Central and Southern Marin County.
 Always just a phone call or email away, Blaine works seven days a week for his clients, providing them with the utmost in fast and efficient service and follow through.
 Whether you are searching for the home of your dreams, or thinking of selling it, Blaine can turn your dreams into reality!
-Behind Blaine is the strength and stability of the Central Marin office of Pacific Union, the #1 office of the #1 Brokerage in Marin County.
+Behind Blaine is the strength and stability of the Central Marin office of Compass, the #1 office of the #1 Brokerage in Marin County.